What does prenatal care with a midwife look like?

 Will I get a birth certificate?

 Yes, we submit the paperwork for your baby’s birth certificate after home birth.
 Our clients do have to bring their baby into the county office and sign the paperwork (with the baby present).
 The timing is somewhat flexible.
+We also give you instructions for getting a social security card.

 Will students be at my birth?

-As of now, the answer is no. We currently do not have students in our practice.
-When we do, we always check in with clients about this and it's up to you.
 Students sometimes find it difficult to access experience opportunities.
 It is an invaluable gift to the student and birth community to allow a student (under supervision) to attend home births and prenatal midwifery care.
 So if clients are open to it, we think it can be wonderful.
 Students will always be selected, vetted and trained by your trusted midwives.

 Who can I invite to my homebirth?